Retail Store Operations: A Guide to Running Multiple Locations

 - Achieve the same level of pre-pandemic cash flow without doing anything extreme

-- Completely recoup your lost sales from 2020
+- Completely recoup your lost sales

 - Start seeing double-digit sales increases every month